MinhPhuPNG/MeteorRush-Project/README.md

-# Meteor Rush — Skeleton Project
+# Meteor Rush Finished Project

-Skeleton project for the Module 3 arcade shooter game built in Unity.
+Project for the Module 3 arcade shooter game built in Unity.
 In this module, you will create a complete 2D shooter with player movement, shooting, enemies, meteors, health, score, and game over logic.

 This repository contains the starting files and assets used throughout the lectures.
-The gameplay systems are intentionally incomplete so you can build them step-by-step during the module.
+Gameplay systems were implemented.

 ---